dcernach/hlsearch/README.rst

 -----

-``hlsearch`` is a quick search utility for `Hero Lab <http://wolflair.com/index.php?context=hero_lab>`_ which will search through all .por and .stock files and parse through them looking to match the creature names inside them against supplied user data.
+``hlsearch`` is a quick search utility for `Hero Lab <http://wolflair.com/index.php?context=hero_lab>`_ which will search through a directory of .por and .stock files and parse through them looking to match the creature names inside them against supplied user data.

 Installation